-About 1500 BC, India was invaded by Indo-European people.
-These people came from the area between the Black Sea and the Caspian sea.
-Between 2500 and 2000 BC, many Indo-Europeans migrated all over Eurasia, probably because of the same climate crisis that ended the Old Kingdom in Egypt.
-Some of the Indo-Europeans went to Europe and became the Romans and the Greeks, some settled in Turkey and became the Hittites, or went east to China where they influenced the Shang Dynasty.
+January 2017 - About 1500 BC, a new group of people seem to have come to India from the north-west: this time, they were the Yamnaya.
+The Yamnaya came from Central Asia, between the Black Sea and the Caspian Sea.
+We also call these people the Indo-Europeans, because between 2500 and 2000 BC, many Yamnaya people migrated all over Eurasia, probably because of the same climate crisis that ended the Old Kingdom in Egypt.
+Some of the Indo-Europeans went to Europe and became the Germans and the Romans and the Greeks.
+Some settled in Turkey and became the Hittites, or went east to China where they influenced the Shang Dynasty.
 Others migrated south-east instead.
-Some of them stopped in Iran, while others continued south-east to Pakistan and India.
+Some of them stopped in Iran, while others kept on going south-east to Pakistan and India.
 The slow migration did not arrive in northern India until about 1500 BC.
-In India, the Indo-Europeans are usually called the Aryans.
+In India, historians sometimes call the Yamnaya people the "Aryans".

-The Indo-Europeans brought their language, and also their gods with them to India.
-These gods form the basis of the Rig Veda and other sagas which were first written down in Sanskrit.
-They also brought the domesticated horse and chariot.
+The Yamnaya brought both their language and their gods with them to India.
+These gods combined with local gods and local stories to make Hinduism.
+Hindu priests wrote these stories down for the first time in the Yamnaya language, Sanskrit - that's the Rig Veda and other sagas.
+The Yamnaya also brought the domesticated horse and chariot to India.
 We call these Indo-Europeans in India the Vedic people.

-The Vedic people first settled along the Indus River, in the same place where the Harappa people had lived.
+Vedic people first settled along the Indus River, in the same place where the Harappa people had lived.
 They settled down and mixed with the local Indian people.
 They lived there from about 1500 BC to about 800 BC.
-It seems to be at this time that the caste system got started in India.
+It was probably about this time that the caste system got started in India.

 About 800 BC, the Vedic people learned how to use iron for weapons and tools.
-They probably learned to work iron from the people of West Asia, the Assyrians, who had learned it from the Indo-European Hittites.
-Once the Vedic people learned how to use iron, they used their new weapons to conquer more of India, and moved to the south and east into the Ganges river valley.
-They settled there not long after 800 BC.
+They probably learned to work iron from the Assyrians in West Asia, who had learned it from other Indo-European people, the Hittites.
+Once Vedic people learned how to use iron, they used their new weapons to conquer more of India, and moved to the south and east into the Ganges river valley.
+They settled in the Ganges valley not long after 800 BC.

 Learn by Doing - Find Iron at Home or